devilshaircut/react-redux-tutorial/README.md

     - Create a basic action for toggling the collapse state of the navigation.
         - (The state will just be a property on navigation state that is a boolean.)
         - (This boolean state will be used to tell the component render with or without the CSS class that determines collapsed/not-collapsed presentation.)
-        - Create the action constants, action constructor, and the action function.
+        - Create the action constants, action constructor, and the action function/callback.
     - Create the reducer and handle the case of your basic action.
         - Enumerate the component's initial state.
         - Write the reducer.